AccelerK/Slot-machine/README.md

+## Read Me!
+#### Author: Keisuke Fujiwara

-This is a fun personal project showcasing and testing my Python knowledge.
+This is is a fun personal project showcasing and testing my Python knowledge.